cerb/cerb.github.io/_docs/queues/queues.md

 ---
 title: Queues
 excerpt: Queues store a set of temporary messages from producers and distribute them to consumers in the order they were received.
-#social_image_url: /assets/images/search/kata.png
+summary: "This page provides an overview of queues in Cerb, detailing their function as temporary storage for messages from producers, which are then distributed to consumers in the order received.
+It covers key aspects such as naming conventions for queues, where each queue has a unique identifier often based on a reverse domain name to ensure global uniqueness.
+The page explains the states of messages within a queue\u2014available, in_flight, failed, or complete\u2014and how consumers interact with these messages.
+It also discusses the retry mechanism for in_flight messages and the conditions for marking messages as complete or failed.
+Additionally, the page outlines how queues can be utilized in automations, with specific commands for popping and pushing items in a queue."
 permalink: /docs/queues/
-toc:
+toc: ~
-title: Queues
 jumbotron:
   title: Queues
-  tagline:
+  tagline: ~
   breadcrumbs:
-  -
-    label: Docs &raquo;
+  - label: Docs &raquo;
     url: /docs/home/
 ---